+Most hatcheries in Washington that operate in areas with Endangered Species Act-listed salmon and steelhead operate under strict management protocols, known as Hatchery Genetic Management Plans, intended to allow hatcheries to produce young salmon while minimizing impacts to wild salmon.
 Only the hatchery programs that have impacts on Endangered Species Act-listed fish require plans.
 The 40 coastal programs do not require plans.

-The map shows the department’s hatchery program locations and whether each program has a Hatchery and Genetic Management Plan.
+The map shows the Department of Fish and Wildlife’s hatchery program locations and whether each program has a Hatchery and Genetic Management Plan.

 The Washington hatchery network raises more than 200 million juvenile salmon at more than 100 state, federal, and tribal facilities each year.
 Hatchery fish enable harvest to continue even though the number of wild fish are low.
 Most steelhead, coho, and Chinook produced in hatcheries are individually marked as juveniles by removing the small adipose fin (located on their backs, just forward of their tails).
 This allows sport, commercial, and tribal fishers to catch hatchery fish while protecting wild-spawned fish from harvest.